unbit/uwsgi-docs/WSGIquickstart.rst

 Installing uWSGI with python support
 ************************************

-uWSGI is a (big) C application, so you need a c compiler (like the gcc or clang) and python development headers.
+uWSGI is a (big) C application, so you need a C compiler (like the gcc or clang) and python development headers.

 On a debian-based distro a